kazunori279/Fluent-Dashboard/README.md

 7. Select the `Current web app URL`.
 This is the endpoint URL for receiving event logs from Fluentd.
 Copy and paste the URL to clipboard or anywhere to use it later
 8. Select `Run` - `doPost` menu, click `Continue` button of the `Authorization Required` dialog and click `Accept` button on the `Request for Permission` dialog
 9. Confirm that there are `test` and `test_LINE` sheets appeared on the spreadsheet.
 Now it's ready to accept event logs from Fluentd

+You can choose one from the two options to use the spreadsheet.

 ### Option A: Use with `fluentd-norikra-gas` Docker image: